josephtyler/Ajaxish-jQuery-upload/README.md

 ####What this does

-Instantiating with no options will add a click event handler onto #someElement.
-Then it will add a hidden iframe onto the page with the src = "upload_file_form.php".
-This is likely an attribute you'll want to customize.
-The form source should be an accessible page with an HTML form, and upon submission, it should respond with json.
+Instantiating with no options will add a click event handler onto #someElement and add a hidden iframe onto the page with the src = "upload_file_form.php".
+This is likely an option you'll want to change.
+The form source should be an HTTP accessible page with an HTML form, and upon submission it should respond with json.
 The demo gives a very basic example of this file.

 ####Options